neverfap-deluxe/nfd-api/content/programs_coaching/coaching-cost-02.md

 Usually it becomes quite obvious whether you'll require additional coaching, and that's precisely why it's important that we have this initial meeting.

-Because I speak to so many porn addicts each day, it doesn't take me very long to figure out what a person's problems are, as well as what is required for change.
+Because I speak to so many porn addicts each day, it doesn't take me long to figure out what a person's problems are, as well as what steps will be required for change.

-I can immediately tell if it's going to take a person years to beat this thing because of their inherent refusal to trust the process (usually as a result of their own excessive cynicism).
+For example, I can immediately tell if it's going to take a person years to beat this thing because of their inherent refusal to trust the process (usually as a result of their own excessive cynicism).

-Especially if they're going to struggle with meditation because of their inability to let go of their own thoughts and emotions.
+As well as if a person is going to struggle with meditation because of their inability to let go of their own thoughts and emotions.

 Regardless, I'm more-than-happy to help and provide assistance.

-### I then charge $90 per hour for any on-going sessions that you feel are necessary.
+### I then charge $45 per hour for any on-going sessions that you feel are necessary.

 During these on-going sessions will we cover a wide range of topics, depending on what you require help with.

+Which will be first established during our FREE 10 Minute Consultation.

 <!-- However, for the particularly stubborn (certainly I was one of them) on-going sessions can be helpful to keep you on track and have someone tell it to you straight.